Brian Haney, CAE

-Brian Haney, CAE, is vice president of the Haney Company in Silver Spring, MD.
+Brian Haney, CLTC, CFBS, CFS, CIS, LACP, CAE, is vice president at the Haney Company in Silver Spring, Maryland.

 The gig economy has changed the dynamics of the workforce and created new expectations surrounding benefits.
 Knowing what’s expected and communicating well can help your association come out on top in the benefits arena.